avasdao/awesome-nexa/README.md

 Contributions welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) first.

-Special thanks to everyone who forked or starred the repository ❤️
+Special thanks to everyone who forked and/or starred the repository ❤️

 ---